Site icon Sancerres at Sunset

 Opryland

-One of the guiding values for my road trip was to explore the kinds of things I normally don’t.
+One of the guiding values for my cross-country road trip was to explore the kinds of things I normally don’t.

 Grand Ole Opry House

 So the day after my visit to downtown Nashville, I walked from my Opryland hotel to the Grand Ole Opry House.
+The iconic building showcases the unique history of country music — its humble roots, patriotism, and rich heritage.

 The 4,400-seat House opened on March 16, 1974, as the Opry’s sixth home.
 Then-President Richard Nixon played “My Wild Irish Rose” and “Happy Birthday” on the piano for his wife Patricia, who turned 62 the following day, St. Patrick’s Day.